 This site is very much a work in progress so please keep checking back!

-Tendring CAMRA are pleased to announce that the The Ship in Kirby-le-Soken is their Pub of the Year 2021!
-Since Tony and Angela have been at The Ship they have built a reputation for good quality real ale and cider.
+Tendring CAMRA are pleased to announce that The Railway Tavern in Brightlingsea is their Pub of the Year 2023!
+A previous winner announced just before lockdown in 2020 they have won again thanks to their well kept real ales.
 Congratulations to all the other pubs that were in the running.
 The Tendring CAMRA Pub of the Year is voted for by Tendring CAMRA members over two rounds of voting and a whole year of surveying.
 Phew - we've got to start all over again now!

 Tendring CAMRA's collaboration with the Harwich Society lets you find out even more about the ancient hostelries of Old Harwich.